 This ambiguity means you often need expert advice to interpret the guidelines.
 That’s when you call in legal and regulatory teams.

-Their role is to prevent the business running into lawsuits, fines and reprimands.
-In the creative approval process, they advise on the legal and regulatory risk.
+Their role is to prevent the business from running into lawsuits, fines and reprimands.
+In the creative approval process, they advise on the legal and regulatory risks.
 They’ll tell you about :-

 - absolute risks (we’ll get sued).

 - absence of risk (it’s good to go).